George Windsor-Clive (politician, born 1835)

-He was elected to the House of Commons as Member of Parliament (MP) for Ludlow at a by-election in 1860, a seat he held until he retired from Parliament at the 1885 general election.
+He was elected to the House of Commons as the Member of Parliament (MP) for Ludlow in a by-election in 1860, a seat he held until he retired from Parliament at the 1885 general election.

 Windsor-Clive married Gertrude Albertine, daughter of Charles Rodolph Trefusis, 19th Baron Clinton, in 1876.
 She died in April 1878.
 Their son George succeeded his father as MP for Ludlow.

 Windsor-Clive remained a widower until his death in April 1918, aged 83.